kiliangui/kiliangui/README.md

 - 👋 Hi, I’m @ichunichu
 - 👀 I’m interested in python and web developpement
-- 🌱 I’m currently learning css and javascript
+- 🌱 I’m currently learning php and Web Tech
-- 💞️ I’m looking to collaborate on IDK
 - 📫 How to reach me ichoupette@ik.me

 <!---